The X-Files merchandise: "Revelations" collection

+Each episode is accompanied by an introduction by series creator Chris Carter and executive producer Frank Spotnitz.
+The collection also includes two additional extras; a WonderCon panel featuring the series cast and crew, and a trailer for The X-Files: I Want to Believe.

 Complete series box set

 Fox released The X-Files: The Ultimate Collection DVD set in Region 1 on November 6, 2007, which includes all 9 seasons and the first movie.
 The bonus features are the same as the previous sets, with the addition of the bonus features produced for the mythology box sets and special DVD-Rom games.
 It also includes a season one comic book and a theatrical poster of the first movie and totals 61 discs.
 On December 8, 2015, the first collection on Blu-ray was released titled The X-Files: The Collector's Set, this set includes all bonus materials from original DVD sets and mythology sets but does not include the movies.
 A reissue Blu-ray collection will be released June 24, 2016 which will include The Event Series.

 A Region 2 version, called The X-Files: The Complete DVD Collection Season 1-9 (59-Disc Set), was released October 30, 2006.
 This set contains only the series and excludes the movie.
 Each season are the slim sets.
 A new collection The X-Files: The Complete Collector's Edition (61-Disc Set), was released on November 19, 2007, and contained the series (1-9), series guide, the movie and the bonus features disk.
 A third collection The X-Files: The Complete Series - Seasons 1-9 + Movies (55-Disc Set) was released October 1, 2012.
 This set includes both 'Fight The Future' and 'I Want To Believe' films.
-It does however misses out on some bonus features in previous sets.
+It does however miss out on some bonus features in previous sets.
 On December 7, 2015, a Blu-ray boxset titled The X-Files: The Collector's Set was released.
 Containing all bonus materials from the original sets and mythology sets, though this set does not include the movies.